Charlotte Latin School: Athletics

 Sports at Charlotte Latin School are available to all students in 7th to 12th grades.
 The athletics program supports 60 teams across the middle school, junior varsity and varsity levels, 23 of which are varsity sports.
 Historically, approximately 90% of the student body participates in at least one school sanctioned sport between 7th and 12th grades.

+South Campus is the main location for almost all sporting activities at Latin.
+Its facilities include: five grass fields, a baseball field, a softball field, a turf field, six tennis courts, the Olympic-sized SwimMAC Carolina, and an expansive cross country trail.
+Other facilities spread throughout campus include: the Belk Gym, the SAC, Carol Hall; a 1,450 seat stadium with a track; an indoor track; a wrestling room; and a strength center.